-Top Online Shopping Categories
+Top Shopping Categories in Taiwan ecommerce market

-In 2014, Nielsen reported that Taiwanese shoppers favour a wide variety of product categories when shopping online.
+Nielsen reported that Taiwanese shoppers favour a wide variety of product categories when shopping online.
 Clothes and accessories are the most popular product category (45%), with tours and hotel reservations (42%) and airline reservations (38%) following close behind

 - Clothes / Accessories / Shoes: 45%